Shun Knives Review – Which Knife is The Mightiest Ally in the Kitchen?

 Check Price on Amazon

-The VG-MAX steel is hardened to 60-61 on the Rockwell Hardness Scale.
-At 60+ HCR, it is extremely thin and precise.
-Of course, it packs great strength and durability as well.
-It features double-bevel blade angle of 16 degrees on each side.
+The blade, hardened to 60-61 on the Rockwell Hardness Scale, is impressively thin and precise while packing a hefty punch in terms of strength and durability.
+A double-bevel blade angle of 16 degrees on each side assures accurate and uniform cutting.

 Pros